chatmail/dkim-milter/README.md

 milter is running, send signal SIGHUP to reload the configuration.

 DKIM Milter is usually set up as a system service.
 Use the provided systemd service as a starting point.
-See the included TUTORIAL document for how to create the system service.
+See the included tutorial document for how to create the system service.

 The supported signature algorithms, for both signing and verifying, are